nanxstats/dm-mono-ligaturized/README.md

 # DM Mono with Fira Code Ligatures

-Automates building DM Mono fonts with Fira Code ligatures via Ligaturizer.
+Patches DM Mono with Fira Code ligatures via Ligaturizer.
 Runs on macOS with git and Homebrew.

 ## Usage